On this day in 1990 Mary Robinson was inaugurated as the tenth president of Ireland, the first woman to hold the role

 In the 1990 election, the Labor Party let it be known that it would run a candidate for the first time and nominated Robinson, a former Labor Party senator, and liberal campaigner.
 The renegade had been involved in the Campaign for Homosexual Law Reform and is widely regarded and respected as a transformative figure in Ireland for liberalizing and revitalizing what was a conservative and low-profile political office.
 She was a remarkably popular president.

 In honor of Robinson’s win on November 7, 1990, we have compiled a list of ten of her memorable quotes:

-2. “The aim of human rights, if I may borrow a term from engineering, is to move beyond the design and drawing-board phase, to move beyond thinking and talking about the foundations stones - to laying those foundation stones, inch by inch, together.”
+“The aim of human rights, if I may borrow a term from engineering, is to move beyond the design and drawing-board phase, to move beyond thinking and talking about the foundation stones - to laying those foundation stones, inch by inch, together.”

-8. “Young persons, because of their immaturity, may not fully comprehend the consequences of their actions and should therefore benefit from less severe sanctions than adults.
+“Young persons, because of their immaturity, may not fully comprehend the consequences of their actions and should, therefore, benefit from less severe sanctions than adults.
 More importantly, it reflects the firm belief that young persons are more susceptible to change, and thus have a greater potential for rehabilitation than adults.”

 “It is necessary to ensure that the requirement to combat terrorism is not used to clamp down on freedom of expression, legitimate dissent, freedom of association and so on.”

 “Count up the results of 50 years of human rights mechanisms, 30 years of multibillion-dollar development programs and endless high-level rhetoric, and the global impact is quite underwhelming, ...
 This is a failure of implementation on a scale which shames us all.”